Professional Event Timing Made Simple

 Hardware Sucessfully tested on a Raspberry Pi 2 Model B+ and Samsung Galaxy S7, should work on any hardware capable of running a modern browser.

-The offline version has the same browser requirements as the web version.
+The desktop app has the same browser requirements as the web version.

 Operating System